 In Italy, un bar (coffee shop) isn’t just for a morning cup of joe.
 It’s a community meeting place and a spot to get a head start on the night’s festivities with a caffe corretto, or corrected coffee — bolstered with a shot of grappa or brandy in the espresso.
 For non-coffee drinkers, you can get the same result with this rich, hot cocoa drink instead.
-Amaretto brings the booze and a complementary almond flavor.
+Amaretto brings the booze and a complimentary almond flavor.
 That’s one way to get the night started … or get through the snowy play date.

 Mix the cocoa powder and the salt in a small bowl and set aside.